Skip to main content

 • Contributor role at the subscription or resource group level

-• User Access Administrator role (required for managing service principals)
+• User Access Administrator role (required to manage service principals)

 • Tools: